tfeldmann/organize/README.md

 ### Installation

+organize works on macOS, Windows and Linux.

-Python 3.6+ is needed.
+Only python 3.6+ is needed.
 Install it via your package manager or from [python.org](https://python.org).

 Installation is done via pip.
 Note that the package name is `organize-tool`: